strathausen/qtrek.bas/README.md

 You just shoot space ships and collect points in the process.

 - FreeBasic can understand QBasic - maybe a nicer option than running with DosBox.

+- It could run in the browser https://github.com/dreamlayers/em-dosbox/

 Contributions are welcome.